The Best Trading Platforms in Canada for 2021

 Planning for your financial future demands you invest your money in some way.
-Money that’s invested properly can grow considerably, especially over long periods of time.
+Money that’s invested properly can grow considerably, especially over long periods.

 You can buy an apple at any supermarket, but your experience will differ greatly from one store to the next.
 The same holds true for investments and trading platforms.
 There are vast differences in the quality of their platform, fees for making trades (commonly called commissions), and other features.